How to Build an Automated Invoice Processing System Using LeapOCR

 page = result.pages[0].result

-- Schemas in code: easier to version-control and test, good when one service owns the behavior.
+- Schemas in code: Easier to version-control and test.
+Works well when one service owns the behavior.

-- Templates in LeapOCR: easier to tweak centrally and reuse across many services or teams.
+- Templates in LeapOCR: Simpler to modify centrally and reuse across multiple services or teams.

-Step 4: Build a Minimal Processing Service in Python
+Step 4: Build a Processing Service in Python

-Now let’s wrap this into a small, reusable processing function your app can call.
+Wrap this into a reusable function your application can call.

 import asyncio